seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 The grey-eyed morn smiles on the frowning night,
 Chequering the eastern clouds with streaks of light,
 And flecked darkness like a drunkard reels
-From forth day’s path and Titan’s fiery wheels:
+From forth day's path and Titan's fiery wheels:
 Now, ere the sun advance his burning eye,
-The day to cheer and night’s dank dew to dry,
+The day to cheer and night's dank dew to dry,
 I must up-fill this osier cage of ours
 With baleful weeds and precious-juiced flowers.
-The earth that’s nature’s mother is her tomb;
+The earth that's nature's mother is her tomb;
 What is her burying grave that is her womb,
 And from her womb children of divers kind
 We sucking on her natural bosom find,